-I am an artist/therapist who offers various forms of counseling to help you connect to what you give value to, focusing on your beliefs, knowledges,* and abilities to work through struggles and build the life you want to live.
+I am an artist/therapist (she/her) who offers various forms of counseling to help you connect to what you give value to, focusing on your beliefs, knowledges,* and abilities to work through struggles and build the life you want to live.
 I take a positive, strengths-based approach to help you create meaningful relationships with your problems in order to relate to them in preferred ways.
 Together we can transform difficulties into creative projects that move you towards your preferred ways of being.
 My main practices are narrative and art therapies, but I am also interested in mindfulness practices, body-based approaches, and lifelong learning.

 You can download forms below prior to our first meeting: